Liverus/SCPSL-Internal/README.md

 #Internal SCP-SL Cheat

-This is an internal cheat for the game SCP: Secret Laboratory, a free unity-il2cpp game on Steam.
+This is an unfinished internal cheat for the game SCP: Secret Laboratory, a free unity-il2cpp game on Steam.
 The only point of this project is to mess with anti cheats, packers, anti debuggers.
 By the time I wrote this project it was undetected (SL-AC.dll was very basic, no idea if they updated it since) and not returning an HWID was enough.
 Now they also have trackers in appdata.

 #Includes